 Key Facts

-- Common symptoms of cyclical mastalgia include dull pain, swollen breasts, and increased sensitivity, particularly around the nipples.
+- Symptoms include dull pain, swollen breasts, and increased sensitivity, often resolving after ovulation.

 Breast tenderness and pain are common during menstruation, but did you know that you can also experience it in the middle of the cycle during ovulation?
 The pain is medically referred to as cyclical m astalgia and may cause your breasts to feel tender, fuller, and heavier than usual.
 Many women in Australia get scared due to the sudden appearance of these symptoms, and it helps to understand why this happens and what it means for your menstrual cycle.
 In the following post, we will discuss this mid-cycle breast tenderness and how to deal with it.